A basic explanation of VHF Marine Radio

 The only real drawback to a fixed VHF is that it is fixed in place, meaning you must consider the installation point before fitting.
 It should be in a practical location where it is easily accessible when required, such as the helm.

-On large installations, it is very common practice to find both a fixed and handheld VHF on board, where the handheld is carried by the crew who are not located near the point of install for the fixed VHF.
+On large installations, it is very common practice to find both a fixed and handheld VHF on board, where the handheld is carried by the crew who are not located near the point of installation for the fixed VHF.